LP2X0X/PROGRAMMING/Web Dev/1 - HTML/Basic/Elements/div.md

-Absolutely!
+---
+tags: html, element, fundamental
+---

 Here’s a solid overview of the \<div> element — one of the most important building blocks in HTML

 ---